 During rehab, you learn why you started abusing drugs in the first place.
 Therapists use treatments that might include:

 You now know about addictions by withdrawal symptoms.
 Are you afraid what it’ll feel like when you stop using drugs or alcohol?
 At the Melrose Recovery Group, addiction treatment specialists can help you be pain-free and comfortable during this process.
-Call 866-271-3438 today to learn more.
+Contact Melrose Recovery Group at 866-271-3438 today to learn more.